woaproject/deployment-bridge/README.md

 ## Playbooks Overview

-These playbooks are designed to automate the deployment process for cross-chain bridges.
-This process installs the bridge as a service and sets .env configurations on an Ubuntu server.
+These playbooks are designed to automate the deployment process for cross-chain bridges on bridge validator nodes.
+This process installs the bridge as a service and sets .env configurations on a remote server.
 Playbooks for the current token-bridge deployment are located in the [bridge-nodejs](bridge-nodejs) folder.

 ### Rust Bridge Playbooks

-The Rust bridge is not currently in production, but ansible playbooks were developed for this implementation.
-They are available in the [upgradable-wo-parity](upgradable-wo-parity)folder.
+The Rust bridge is not currently in production, but an Ansible playbook is developed for this implementation.
+It is available in the [upgradable-wo-parity](upgradable-wo-parity)folder.

 ## Dependencies

-Playbooks automatically install `Docker`, `docker-compose`, `Python`, `Git`and it dependencies (such as `curl`, `ca-certificates`, `apt-transport-https`, etc.).
+The playbooks automatically install `Docker`, `docker-compose`, `Python`, `Git`and it dependencies (such as `curl`, `ca-certificates`, `apt-transport-https`, etc.).
 Install [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) to launch playbooks.

 ## Configuration